-- an LMP market.
+- The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1200 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
+These changes would give PJM a more flexible product that could be utilized to meet load in the most economic manner.
 (Priority: Medium.
 First reported Q3 2014.
+Status: Not adopted.) - The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that remove the need for market participants to schedule physical transactions across seams.
+Such a solution would include an optimized joint dispatch approach that treats seams between balancing authorizes as constraints, similar to any other constraint within an LMP market.
+(Priority: Medium.
+First reported Q3 2014.
 Status: Not adopted.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited non-firm point-to-point willing to pay congestion imports and exports at all PJM Interfaces in order to improve the efficiency of the market.
 (Priority: Medium.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that PJM implement a validation method for submitted transactions that would prohibit market participants from breaking transactions into smaller segments to defeat the interface pricing rule and receive higher prices (for imports) or lower prices (for exports) from PJM resulting from the inability to identify the true source or sink of the transaction.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the validation method also require market participants to submit transactions on market paths that reflect the expected actual power flow in order to reduce unscheduled loop flows.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM implement rules to prevent sham scheduling.
 The MMU's proposed validation rules would address sham scheduling.
 (Priority: High.
 First reported 2012.
+Status: Not adopted.
+Stakeholder process.)

-Status: Not adopted.) - The MMU recommends that PJM eliminate the NIPSCO and Southeast interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.
+- The MMU recommends that PJM eliminate the NIPSCO and Southeast interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM immediately provide the required 12-month notice to Duke Energy Progress (DEP) to unilaterally terminate the Joint Operating Agreement.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM and MISO work together to align interface pricing definitions, using the same number of external buses and selecting buses in close proximity on either side of the border with comparable bus weights.
 (Priority: Medium.

-- First reported 2012.
+First reported 2012.
 Status: Adopted partially, Q4 2013.) - The MMU recommends that PJM implement additional business rules to remove the incentive to engage in sham scheduling activities using the PJM/IMO interface price.
 (Priority: Medium.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that PJM file revisions to the Marginal Loss Surplus Allocation method to fully comply with the February 24, 2009, Order.
+First reported 2014.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends that PJM file revisions to the marginal loss surplus allocation method to fully comply with the February 24,, 2009, Order.
 The MMU recommends that marginal loss surplus allocations be capped such that the marginal loss surplus credits cannot exceed the contributions made to the fixed costs of the transmission system for any reason.
 (Priority: Medium.
-New recommendation.
+First reported 2014.
 Status: Not adopted.)